justinthelaw/typescript-fundamentals/README.md

 Execute `node [insert compiled javascript filename].js` to run the resulting javascript

-## Advanced Usage
+## React Usage

-Follow the README.md within the `./advanced` folder to run the React app and Jest test scripts
+Follow the README.md within the `./react` folder to run the React app and Jest test scripts